 Funding Source

-Reconciliation and closure efforts for SSC cases, to include non-ACCP and ACCP closures.
+Reconciliation and closure efforts for SSC cases, to include non-Accelerated Case Closure Procedure (ACCP) and ACCP closures.

 Expedited SSC reconciliation and case closure efforts requested by the purchaser beyond normal financial management standards.